COVID-19 Resources, Updates and News

 Standing Committee on Finance and Economic Affairs (Culture and Heritage) 29th June

-On Monday June 29th, TIAOs President and CEO Beth Potter, and Director of Policy & Research, Alexandra Rodgers, appeared before the Standing Committee on Finance and Economic Affairs, to present on the impact of COVID-19 to the Culture & Heritage sectors in Ontario.
+On Monday June 29th, TIAOs President and CEO Beth Potter, and the former Director of Policy & Research, Alexandra Rodgers, appeared before the Standing Committee on Finance and Economic Affairs, to present on the impact of COVID-19 to the Culture & Heritage sectors in Ontario.

 The presentation built on the key points highlighted in our first appearance on June 4th, where we detailed key recommendations on how to sustain tourism businesses after the temporary shutdown of our $36 billion a year industry.